The below text and images are taken and adapted from Grahame L. Walsh’s 2000 publication, Bradshaw Art of the Kimberley.

-Bradshaw sub-groups figures
+Bradshaw (Gwion) sub-groups figures

 Acorn Bradshaws appear to be late forms of Tassel Bradshaws, are stodgy in appearance and very basic in their decoration.
 Figures are mostly single or in possibly associated pairs, but are rarely in any possible group scenes or associations.